jimhigson/oboe.js/writing/main/5_Implementation.md

 specialised to match against one particular name.
-Having generated a function to match against the left-most clause, compilation continues recursively by passing itself the remaining unparsed right-side of the string.
-The recursion continues until the terminal case where there is nothing left to parse.
+Having generated a function to match against the left-most clause, compilation continues recursively by passing itself the remaining unparsed right-side of the string, which repeats until the terminal case where there is nothing left to parse.
 On each recursive call the clause function generated wraps the result from the last recursive call, resulting ultimately in a concentric series of clause functions.
 The order of